-3. Head apparel, except for religious or medical purposes, must not be worn inside the school building.
+3. Head apparel, (i.e., headbands, hats, toboggans, scarves) except for religious or medical purposes, must not be worn inside the school building.

 4. Footwear is required and must be safe and appropriate for indoor and outdoor activity.

 5. Clothing and accessories such as backpacks, patches, jewelry, and notebooks must not display (1) racial or ethnic slurs/symbols, (2) gang affiliations, (3) disruptive, vulgar, or sexually suggestive language or images; nor, should they promote products which students may not legally buy; such as alcohol, tobacco, and illegal drugs.